Peeragogy/Peeragogy.github.io/collab-ex.md

 Creativity CE,” I used a simple test.
 If creative success (unknowingly given by my CE community) was a product both “novel AND useful,” any post without a comment was a failure (“not useful”) to my readers.
-Any post that a reader commented was similar to something else already done was “useful,” but not novel.
+Any post that a reader commented on that was similar to something else already done was “useful,” but not novel.
 Failure had me posting again.
 Did I mention what nice people these were when they didn’t know what I was doing?
 It would have been easy for them to ignore my continued posting, yet the